aaviator42/StorX-API/README.md

 ## About

-StorX API allows you to interact with your StorX DB files over a network.
+The StorX API allows you to interact with your StorX DB files over a network.

 Simply place your DB files, `StorX.php` and `receiver.php` on a server, and now the DB files can be operated on using the API exposed by `receiver.php`.